Utkarsh731/python-interview-coding/README.md

 q26.
 Write a code to print the right angle triangle of numbers(opposite).

 q27.
 Write a code to print the right angle triangle mirror of numbers(opposite).

+q28.
+Write a code to print fibonacci series till the nth term using recursion.

+q29.
+Write a code to print fibonacci series till the nth term without using recursion.